 Subnetting vs. VLSM

 - Flexibility: Subnetting uses fixed sizes, making it simpler but less adaptable.
-VLSM offers variable sizes, providing more efficient IP address usage.
+VLSM offers variable sizes, providing more flexibility for diverse network needs.

 Subnetting in Network Security